ministryofjustice/modernisation-platform/architecture-decision-record/0028-expand-the-scope-of-the-platform.md

 - New team to build required and maintain
 - Expensive

-### 2. Only allow new applications which can be hosted on the Cloud Platform
+### 2. Only allow applications which can be hosted on the Cloud Platform

 **Pros**

 - Consistent infrastructure throughout the MoJ
 - No additional work required
+- No need for an additional platform

 **Cons**